xiix0/scam/README.md

-You will gain money by a speculation or lottery.
+You will be married within a year, and divorced within two.